tth05/morerefinedstorage/README.md

 Builds can be found in the release section on github.

 Check the CHANGELOG.md file to see what has been added in this version.

+> Make sure to stop all running auto-crafting tasks before upgrading!